kreywilo42/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

+How to initialize files
-Shell, init files, variables and expansions
+Learning about variables and expansions